alejogs4/sw-blog/content/blog/redux-importance/index.md

 Here we are no thinking neither about what type of change we are performing nor what extra data we need to calculate, we are simply sending the new message, which at the time it's a single detail to care about.

-Both selectors and action creators can be translated to other languages when we talk about accesors methods and data transformation methods, in the [ADT](https://en.wikipedia.org/wiki/Abstract_data_type#:~:text=In%20computer%20science%2C%20an%20abstract,the%20behavior%20of%20these%20operations.) world we express data structures access and the changes over those structures in an abstract way, we get data how is it got? it doesn't matter, it's not in the concern of the place where the abstraction is used, the same applies to those methods which will help us to change the data.
+Both selectors and action creators can be translated to other languages when we talk about accesors methods and data transformation methods, in the [ADT](https://en.wikipedia.org/wiki/Abstract_data_type#:~:text=In%20computer%20science%2C%20an%20abstract,the%20behavior%20of%20these%20operations.) world we express data structures access and the changes over those structures in an abstract way, we get data, how is it got? it doesn't matter, it's not in the concern of the place where the abstraction is used, the same applies to those methods which will help us to change the data.

 ## Conclusions